 - What is Project Monitoring, Evaluation, and Control?

 Benefits of IoT in the Construction Industry

-As previously stated, if IoT is the connection of devices (including people), then this is already happening in construction.
-Many construction sites have internet connectivity to enable a connected job site.
+As previously stated, if IoT is the connection of devices (including people), this is already happening in construction.
+Many construction sites have internet connectivity to enable a related job site.

 The following are the possibilities the IoT is impacting the construction industry.
 These are the possible IoT solutions for the construction industry

 Fluid temperatures, engine load, pressures, and other operational parameters are the most sophisticated systems used currently.
 These provide varying ranges of data depending on the kind of software being used.
 Having the best system in data analytics will provide less downtime and enable more predictive decision-making.

 Homes and offices with smart devices transform into something that is most relevant and can communicate.
 There are even more connected devices than people in the world thus more accurate to get information from objects.
 Energy usage can be monitored by the use of thermostats, digital power meters, and circuit breakers. this increases the lifespan of any constructed building as facility managers address issues promptly before they become devastating and more expensive issues.